 What is a Last Will and Testament?

-A will is a legal instrument which dictates how the testator’s property is to be distributed upon their death.
-A testator is the person who creates the will.
+A will is a legal instrument that dictates how the testator’s property is to be distributed upon their death.
+A testator is a person who creates the will.

 Why do I need a Last Will and Testament?